Dom-888/First-Milestone-Project/README.md

 - Navbar: The site consists of a single scrolling page divided into sections, each of which is accessible at any time thanks to the fixed navbar on top.
 By default it is compressed into a burger button but expands as soon as there is sufficient space for all its elements.

 - Return-to-top button
-Note that the navbar lack the Home button, its function is performed by the Return-to-the-top button.
+Note that the navbar lacks the Home button, its function is performed by the Return-to-the-top button.
 Since this website is composed of a single scrolling page, the home page corresponds to the top of the page.
 For this reason instead of the classic upward arrow I used the home icon

 #### Features Left to Implement

-- Embedded Facebook responsivity must be improved for very small screen (less than 360px width)
+- Embedded Facebook responsivity must be improved for very small screens (less than 360px width)

 - The "sent" button in the contact form should be made functional

-- The CSS scroll-behavior Property was used to smoothly animate the scroll position.
+- The CSS Property `scroll-behavior: smooth;` was used to smoothly animate the scroll position.
 This rule is not supported by Internet Explorer, Edge or Safari.
 JavaScript should be used instead

 ## Technologies Used

 - HTML5
 - CSS3
 - JavaScript

-- Bootstrap 4
+- Bootstrap 4.3.1 (https://getbootstrap.com/)  was used to create the site layout

-- FontAwesome
+- FontAwesome 4.7 (https://fontawesome.com/v4.7.0/) all site icons are taken from fontawesome

-- Google Fonts
+- Google Fonts (https://fonts.google.com/) the font used on the site (Ropa Sans) was imported from google fonts

-- Font Awesome

 - Iframely (https://iframely.com/) was used to make embedded tweets responsive (I have been authorized to use iframely for free as this project has no commercial purposes)

-- Hover.css (http://ianlunn.github.io/Hover/) was used to create the sweep-to-the-bottom effect in the navbar
+- Hover.css (http://ianlunn.github.io/Hover/) was used to create the sweep-to-bottom effect in the navbar
 - Paint.net (https://www.getpaint.net/) was used for simple image manipulation

 ## Testing

+####Compatibility

-Throughout the development of the project I made extensive use of Chrome DevTools to test the site
+Throughout the development of the project I made extensive use of Chrome DevTools to test the site, with particular focus on responsivity.
+Before each commit I checked the compatibility of the site with each of the 9 devices simulated by Devtools:
+- Galaxy S5
+- Pixel 2
+- Pixel 2
+- Pixel 2 XL
+- iPhone 5/SE
+- iPhone 6/7/8
+- iPhone 6/7/8 Plus
+- iPhone X
+- iPad
+- iPad Pro

+In aggiunta ho testato il sito sul mio cellulare: Moto g5s with Android Nougat

+####Content

+- Check if all the internal links work (included the return-to-top button) and if they use the smooth scroll behavior correctly
+- Check if all the external links work and if they open in a new tab
+Form:
+- Test the embedded Twitter tweets an Facebook posts
+- Test the embedded Youtube videos
+- In the contact form, check if an error message appears if a required field is not entered
+- Validate index.html with https://validator.w3.org/

 ## Deployment

-This website was developed on Gitdod and deployed on GitHub from the master branch, it can be accessed from the following url: https://dom-888.github.io/First-Milestone-Project/
+This website was deployed on GitHub from the master branch, it can be accessed from the following Url: https://dom-888.github.io/First-Milestone-Project/

+The exact procedure is as follows:
+1. Log in to Github
+2. Select the repository you want to deploy
+3. Under the repository name, click **Settings**.
+4. Under "GitHub Pages", use the Source drop-down menu and select the master branch.
+5. The message "Your site is ready to be published at *Link* will appear under Github Pages.

+In case you want to pull the code from my Github repository:
+1. Log in to Github,
+2. Navigate to the main page of the repository or click https://dom-888.github.io/First-Milestone-Project/.
+3. Under the repository name, click **Clone or download**.
+4. To clone the repository using HTTPS, under "Clone with HTTPS", click the clipboard icon.
+To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click **Use SSH**, then click the clipboard icon.
+5. Open Git Bash.
+6. Change the current working directory to the location where you want the cloned directory to be made.
+7. Type git `clone`, and then paste the URL you copied in Step 3.
+8. Press **Enter**.
+Your local clone will be created.

 ## Credits

 #### Text

--The band introdution is from: https://bluegrasstoday.com/steve-n-seagulls-headed-to-the-us-this-summer/
+- The band introduction is from: https://bluegrasstoday.com/steve-n-seagulls-headed-to-the-us-this-summer/

 #### Images